 On August 10, 2017, Macanthony Canady was sentenced by a judge in San Luis Obispo County Superior Court to four years in state prison for DUI with priors (Vehicle Code § 23152), which was two years doubled for a prior conviction for a serious or violent felony, also known as a “Strike” prior under California’s Three Strikes Law.

 On September 6, 2017, he was received by the California Department of Corrections and Rehabilitation (CDCR) and began serving the four-year term, which is 1,461 days (with one extra day added for a leap year in 2020).
-The CDCR recognized that the sentencing judge had awarded Canady 136 days (68 days actual custody, plus 68 more conduct credit days, pursuant to Penal Code §§ 2900.5(a), 4019) and awarded him an additional 26 from the sentence date, plus 13 more conduct credit days, or 39 more, leaving him with 1,296 days to serve, with his being eligible for releasee on parole of post-release community supervision no later than after serving 50%, or at roughly 648 days.
+The CDCR recognized that the sentencing judge had awarded Canady 136 days (68 days actual custody, plus 68 more conduct credit days, pursuant to Penal Code §§ 2900.5(a), 4019) and awarded him an additional 26 from the sentence date, plus 13 more conduct credit days, or 39 more, leaving him with 1,296 days to serve, with him being eligible for release on parole or post-release community supervision no later than after serving 50%, or at roughly 648 days.
 One can calculate this as being June 16, 2019.

 The CDCR calculated Canady’s early parole eligible date as June 4, 2019, which was oddly calculated as two years from the date Canady was received by the CDCR, less 94 actual days, which was the 68 he served pre-sentence and 26 post-sentence days actually spent in custody before being received by the CDCR.
 No conduct credits were applied to calculate the early parole date.